-Medical cannabis falls under federal regulation and is provided to those with a permit from Health Canada to consume cannabis products grown under a personal production license or designated grower for personal production license, or purchased online and delivered via postal services from a commercial licensed producer.
+Medical cannabis falls under federal regulation.
+Medical cannabis is provided to those with a permit from Health Canada to consume cannabis products grown under a personal production licence or designated grower for personal production licence, or purchased online and delivered via postal services from a commercial licenced producer.

 June 2018: Federal legislation passed by the Senate.

-April 2018: Province of B.C. began introducing legislation for the distribution and consumption of cannabis.
+April 2018: Province of B.C. introduced legislation for the distribution and consumption of cannabis.
 The provincial Cannabis Control and Licensing Act gives the province exclusive rights over wholesale distribution of cannabis and provides the authority for public retails sales in standalone stores that are both government and privately owned.

-Soon after the Province introduced its legislation in April 2018, outlining how cannabis would be distributed, the City of Kelowna began the process of determining how to manage retail cannabis sales.
+Soon after the Province introduced its legislation in April 2018, outlining how cannabis would be distributed, we began the process of determining how to manage retail cannabis sales.

-February 2019: 15 cannabis retail applications were accepted to move forward through the City’s standard rezoning process.
+February 2019: fifteen cannabis retail applications were accepted to move forward through the City’s standard rezoning process.
 Next steps would require rezoning of properties to allow the sale of recreational cannabis.